-“Yes, you do not necessarily have to get legal separation, which is not available in Florida, in order to get the same legal protections,” says our Fort Lauderdale property division attorney at the Law Office of Gustavo E. Frances, P.A.
+“Yes, you do not necessarily have to get a legal separation, which is not available in Florida, in order to get the same legal protections,” says our property division attorney in Fort Lauderdale at The Law Office of Gustavo E. Frances, P.A.

 Legal separation per se is a contractually defined and court-honored agreement that covers each party’s rights and obligations regarding child support, custody, alimony, and other aspects of marriage while maintaining the status of “being married.”

 So how do you get a legal separation in Florida without actually getting one?
 Since there is no way to get legally separated in Fort Lauderdale and elsewhere in Florida, there are other procedures available to you that provide you with the same legal protections offered by legal separation.

 3 Ways to Separate From Your Spouse and Be Legally Protected (Without Getting A Legal Separation)

 File for a limited divorce: There is a thing called a “Limited Divorce” in Florida, which is essentially the same as getting divorced while maintaining the status of being married.
 Our experienced property division lawyer in Fort Lauderdale says that legal separation and a Limited Divorce are essentially the same things if you do this right.